chaos-mesh/website/versioned_docs/version-2.6.7/faqs.md

 The reason is that `chaos-controller-manager` failed to connect to `chaos-daemon`.
 You need to first check the Pod network and its [policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).

-If everything is in order, maybe you can use the `hostNetwork` parameter to fix this problem as follows:
+If everything is in order, you may fix this problem by using the `hostNetwork` parameter as follows:

 <PickHelmVersion>{`helm upgrade chaos-mesh chaos-mesh/chaos-mesh -n chaos-mesh --version latest --set chaosDaemon.hostNetwork=true`}</PickHelmVersion>

 Reference: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm/#hostport-services-do-not-work

-### The default administrator Google Cloud user account is forbidden to create chaos experiments.
-How to fix it?
+### The default Google Cloud administrator account cannot create chaos experiments.
+How do I fix it?

-The default administrator Google Cloud user cannot be checked by `AdmissionReview`.
-You need to create an administrator role and assign the role to your account to grant the privilege of creating chaos experiments to it.
+The default Google Cloud administrator account cannot be checked by `AdmissionReview`.
+You need to create an administrator role and assign the role to your account to grant it the privilege of creating chaos experiments.
 For example:

 ```yaml
 kind: ClusterRole